irfan-fadhlurrahman/movies_database/README.md

 ### ETL Pipeline

 There are five scripts to build the ETL pipeline for importing the movies.csv dataset into created database such
-* [database_credentials.py](https://github.com/irfan-fadhlurrahman/movies_database/blob/main/database_credentials.py): To define the absolute path of folder and the data type of each attributes for ingestion with pandas.
+* [database_credentials.py](https://github.com/irfan-fadhlurrahman/movies_database/blob/main/database_credentials.py): To create an engine for database connection to Python and to define absolute path of a folder and the data type of each attributes for ingestion with pandas.
 * [cleaning.py](https://github.com/irfan-fadhlurrahman/movies_database/blob/main/cleaning.py): To perform data cleaning on the dataset.
 * [transform.py](https://github.com/irfan-fadhlurrahman/movies_database/blob/main/transform.py): To separate the cleaned dataset into seven dataset for storing in the relational database.
 * [ingest.py](https://github.com/irfan-fadhlurrahman/movies_database/blob/main/ingest.py): To ingest all of the seven dataset into the created database.